How to Master Narrative Writing in a Single Week

 Usually, the climax will see the two opposing sides of the conflict come together in some final way.
-This is the point where the main character either succeeds in their goal or fails.
+This is where the main character succeeds in their goal or fails.
 It is where we witness them pushed to their limits.

 This is the point all previous events have been working towards.
 In the aftermath of the climactic scene, the story draws to a close.
 Loose ends are tied up as the story reaches the resolution stage.

 In the resolution, your students should address (usually briefly) the consequences of the events of the story.
 In a short story such as you will have your students write, the resolution will usually take place over a single scene.

 In character-focused stories, the resolution can usually be summed up in a single question: How has the main character changed?